21701 FM 170 Lajitas, Texas 79852

 ACCOMMODATIONS: Lajitas Golf Resort

-In February, we stayed right at the resort in a Standard Queen Room.
-The accommodations were motel style that all opened to a common courtyard area.
+In February 2020 and for our latest trip September 2021, we stayed right at the resort in a Standard Queen Room.
+The accommodations were motel style that opened to a common courtyard area.
 The rooms were a little dated, but very clean and pet friendly.

 Outside and inside the standard rooms at the Lajitas Golf Resort

-Next stay, I'd like to try some of the other activities they offer at the Resort, such as zip lining, paddle boarding, shooting sports and the restaurants there!
+Next stay, I'd like to try some of the other activities they offer at the Resort, such as zip lining, paddle boarding, and skeet shooting!

 During our visit in February, we made took a detour into Big Bend National Park.
 We were so close to it, being in Lajitas, it seemed like a sin not driving in...